Jaganpro/My-Tango-Journal/README.md

   * How different is molinete and left Ocho Curtado and how to differentiate the lead?
     * Molinete lead is a constant linear motion on the left or right
-    * The axis of the women tend to be neutral, so that they can do the forward and backwared ochos.
+    * The axis of the women tend to be neutral, so that they can do the forward and backwared ochos during molinete.
     * For Ocho Curtado, the axis of the women is leaning more towards men, (But note the women can still hold their own axis), a side step and a quick twist.
 The position of the leaders legs remains constant.